The Liga club's head coach says he wanted to purchase the Internacional striker in the transfer window, but his salary was a stumbling block

 The forward joined Internacional last summer after a fruitless season with Inter, and the Brazilian side finished ninth in the Brasileiro in 2012.

 Jimenez believes the ex-Manchester United front man would have been an excellent fit at the Liga club but financial restraints meant his wage was too huge an obstacle to overcome.

-Zaragoza currently sits 16th in La Liga having played 23 matches, just four points clear of the relegation zone.
+Zaragoza currently sit 16th in La Liga having played 23 matches, with the relegation zone just four points below them.